Git Tutorials Playlist

 to clone it, then you can clone its wiki using

 To add images, just add them in a new directory and then push.
 See this stackoverflow question for details.

 - The GitHub Guides have lots of video and text tutorials.

-- The only git GUI that will let you do complex things is SourceTree.
+- A nice git GUI, that will let you do complex things, is SourceTree.
 Get it.
 Its free.
 You probably will not need it, but if things get messed up, it can save you a couple of hours of googling.
 Another nice one is gitkraken.